gardener/controller-manager-library/README.md

 ## Quick and Easy

-Building a controller manager consists of 4 steps (plus 3 optional):
+Building a controller manager consists of 5 steps (plus 3 optional):

 - Define and register a controller and/or webhook
 - Implement at least one reconciler (which does the real work) for a controller
 - _Optional:_ Define the logical clusters supported by the controller manager
-- Just import the package of the controller/webhook definitions that should be aggregated into the controller manager.
+- Just import the package of the controller/webhook definitions that should be aggregated into the controller manager into your main program.
 - _Optional:_ Provide the cluster mapping for the various controllers
 - Implement a simple main function.
+- Register standard API groups in a desired version and/or.
 - _Optional:_ Register additional non-standard API Groups

 ### Defining a Controller